tomjtoth/saldo/README.md

 A _Work in Progress_ multi-user expense tracker supporting `one-to-many` sharing of items.
 The current version of the app is deployed [here](https://saldo.ttj.hu).

+## Next.js

+Using the App router and instrumentation to handle migrations.

 ## Authentication

 Currently relying 100% on OAuth by `next-auth`, storing the returned profile's name, image and email, keeping the former 2 in sync.